JimberSoftware/docs/devices/servers/servers.md

 ![create_server.png](./screenshots/create_server.png)

 > [!INFO]
+> - Hostname is mandatory and must be a lowercase string.
+> - You can create a new tag or use a saved tag.
+> - If DNS override is enabled, the server can be accessed using its alias as a resolved hostname.
-> Hostname is mandatory and must be a lowercase string.
-We advise you to copy the token as you will be needing it for the installation of the server, but you can still access it at any time on the editing screen of the server on the `Jimber SASE Platform`.
+> - We advise you to copy the token as you will be needing it for the installation of the server, but you can still access it at any time on the editing screen of the server on the `Jimber SASE Platform`.

 ### Server installation